Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Theory

 \subsubsection{Non-Hermitian operators}

 When $H$ is non-Hermitian, one cannot build the phase-encoding unitary the same way as for the Hermitian case.
 The evolution operator $e^{-iHt}$ is no longer unitary, and the walk operator does not have the same two-dimensional invariant subspaces.
 Instead, the quantum eigenvalue estimation (QEVE) algorithm of Ref.~\cite{lowQuantum2024} encodes a sum of Chebyshev polynomials in $H$.
-The input state is the same, but instead of controlled Trotter/walk operators, we apply a circuit that prepares the \textit{Chebyshev history state}
+Again, we start with an input state $\ket{\psi_0}$ which ideally has a high overlap with the true ground state of $H$.
+Instead of controlled Trotter/walk operators, we apply a circuit that prepares the \textit{Chebyshev history state}

 Here $T_l(x)$ are the Chebyshev polynomials of the first kind: